michaelnny/deep_rl_zoo/README.md

 *   `main_loop.py` contains functions to run single thread and parallel traning loops.
 *   `networks` contains both policy networks and q networks used by the agents.
-*   `trackers.py` is used to accumulating statistics during training and testing/evaluation, it also writes log to tensorboard if desired.
+*   `trackers.py` is used to accumulating statistics during training and testing/evaluation, it also writes log to Tensorboard if desired.
 *   `replay.py` contains functions and classes relating to experience replay.
 *   `value_learning.py` contains functions to calculate q learning loss.
 *   `policy_gradient.py` contains functions to calculate policy gradient loss.